BrodieRobertson/scripts/README.md

 ## i3wifi

-i3block script for displaying the current wifi connectivity
+i3block script for displaying the current WIFI connectivity

 ### Dependencies

 + fusermount
 + simple-mtpfs

-## mntanndroid
+## mntandroid

 Handler script for mounting and unmounting an android device